xoikia/IncomePrediction/README.md

 # Adult Census Income Prediction

 ## Objective:
-The Goal is to predict whether a person has an income of more than 50K a year or not.
-This is basically a binary classification problem where a person is classified into the >50K group or <=50K group.
+Every individual wish to have a lucrative salary, but however the salary structure depends on various factors such as geographic location, education, experience, industry and many more.
+The aim is to predict whether an individual’s income will be greater than $50,000 per year based on several attributes relating to the individual.

 ## Benefits:
 - To discover one’s earning potential.